mycheong/Predict-House-Price/README.md

-# Predict-House-Price
+# Predict-House-Price project
-This repository contains the work on building a ML model for predicting house prices using data from the [Housing Prices Competition for Kaggle Learn Users](https://www.kaggle.com/c/home-data-for-ml-course).
-The work involved includes pre-processing of the data, handling of missing values, encoding of categorical variables, feature selection, train a Random Forest model, tuning of model hyperparamters and refining feature selection.
+This repository contains the work on building a Random Forest model and refining it for predicting house prices using data from the [Housing Prices Competition for Kaggle Learn Users](https://www.kaggle.com/c/home-data-for-ml-course).
+It is coded in Python and the work involved includes pre-processing of the data, handling of missing values, encoding of categorical variables, feature selection, train a Random Forest model, tuning of model hyperparamters and refining feature selection.